IceLuna/Eagle/docs/source/latest_release.rst

 2. Limited Inner & Outer angles of Spot lights.
 Improved UI for it.

-3. Now serialization stores Enums as Strings (before they were stored as integers).
+3. Now serialization stores enum-values as text (before they were stored as integers).

 4. Added ``.tga`` to supported textures.